noerjeffries/START-HERE/README.md

 ![](http://www.worldbrain.io/2016/wp-content/uploads/2016/03/Logo_Background_small.png)

-Welcome to the WorldBrain project and great that you are also interested in improving the quality of humanity's greatest invention, the internet.

 ## Purpose of this repository

+Welcome to the WorldBrain project and great that you are also interested in improving the quality of humanity's greatest invention, the internet. :tada: :+1:

 This Repo is all about making it as easy and straightforward for people to inform themselves and contribute to the WorldBrain project.